9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 ### Following the pretty printer

-In order to understand how this code works, let\'s first consider a simple `Doc` value.
+In order to understand how this code works, let's first consider a simple `Doc` value.

 ``` screen